 It is scary how few Product Management Teams are exemplifying the SAFe Principles.
 I was shocked to see that only 13 percent of the SAFe practitioners surveyed at the SAFe Summit (about 100 people) thought that the Product Managers in their organization took an economic view.
 If the Product Management Team isn’t adhering to our underlying Lean and Agile principles, then I truly believe this will severely limit how Agile and effective the teams can be.
 If the Product Managers and Product Owners are not behaving in an Agile way, then there is no way that their teams can be truly Agile.

-To help with these role-based assessments, we have produced sets of role-specific principle cards, one of which is shown below.
+To help with these role-based assessments, we have produced sets of role-specific principle cards, one of which is shown on the left.